scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 Covariance means that the type `F[B]` is a subtype of the type `F[A]` if `B` is a subtype of `A`.
-This is useful for modeling many types, including collections like `List` and `Option`:
+This is useful for modelling many types, including collections like `List` and `Option`:

 ```scala